Mathnerd314/stroscot/docs/Overloading.rst

    | 1 y = 2
    | x 2 = 3

-It expands to something like:
+It expands to an unordered set of matches:

 ::